 I seek to create more liveable and equitable urban environments.
-During my career, I have had the privilege to work with communities and organizations across Canada and internationally to achieve environmental and sustainability goals.
+During my career, I have had the privilege to work with communities and organizations across Canada and internationally to achieve sustainability and environmental justice goals.

 My research focuses on urban forestry and social-ecological interactions in urban environments, with an emphasis on environmental justice, human health, well-being, and climate change.
 I employ mixed methods approaches and have both quantitative and qualitative methodological expertise.
-I am currently examining four interrelated topics (1) the relationship between greenness exposure and public health in urban environments, with a focus on climate change adaptation; 2) urban forest governance systems that promote resilience and equity; 3) smart technologies and their applications in urban forestry; and 4) environmental justice in urban environments.
+I am currently examining four interrelated topics (1) the relationship between greenness exposure and public health in urban environments; 2) urban forest governance systems that promote resilience and equity; 3) smart technologies and their applications in urban forestry; and 4) urban environmental justice.
 In the realm of environmental justice, my current research is particularly concerned with understanding the nature and dynamics of green gentrification, i.e., the physical or psychological displacement of residents due to local greening activities.

 Green gentrification and equitable urban forest governance in Metro Vancouver Current